badri119/Wedding-Website/README.md

-Developed a simple wedding website for my sister using React.
+Developed a simple wedding website using React.
 Getting Started with Create React App
 This project was bootstrapped with Create React App.